skypilot-org/skypilot/docs/source/reference/storage.rst

                 source: s3://my-bucket/ # or gs://, r2://, cos://<region>/<bucket>
                 mode: MOUNT  # Optional - either MOUNT or COPY.
 Default to MOUNT.

+        This will `mount <storage-mounting-modes_>`__ the contents of the bucket at ``s3://my-bucket/`` to the remote VM at ``/mydata``.

-    .. tab-item:: Create a new bucket
+    .. tab-item:: Upload files to new bucket
         :sync: new-bucket-tab

-        To create a new bucket and upload local files to this bucket, specify ``name`` and ``source``, where ``source`` is a local path.
+        To create a new bucket, upload local files to this bucket and attach it to the task, specify ``name`` and ``source``, where ``source`` is a local path.

         .. code-block:: yaml